4maself/traefik-crowdsec/README.md

 Adjust the following in the _traefik/traefik.yml_ file:
 - Change the email to something you own.
 LetsEncrypt will send you email notifications when certificates are expiring.

+## Update the docker-compose
+- Update the grafana environment/labels to a (sub)domain you own, so that Traefik can request certificates for you and you can use your dashboard.

 ## Configuration
 ### Register your bouncer
 First, we'll need to register our bouncer to Crowdsec, so we can block unwanted guests.